varlottaang/data-ethics-club/17-03-21_writeup.md

 There are some examples of good programmes in this space, for example [Black Girls Code](https://www.blackgirlscode.com/) and Widening Participation Internships.
 Diversity isn't just a pipeline problem, though, there are other barriers to diversity that must be addressed for example childcare provision, and hiring policies.

 ---

+## Voting

+At the end of the session, we voted:

+- __100%__ (18/18) people would recommend this content for a discussion group.
+- __94%__ (17/18) people would recommend this content to a colleague.

+---

 ## Attendees

-Note: this is not a full list of attendees.
+Note: this is not a full list of attendees, only those who felt comfortable sharing their names.

 __Name, Affiliation, GitHub, Twitter__
 - Natalie Thurlby, University of Bristol, NatalieThurlby, @StatalieT